Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 It’s dotted with bankers from old aristocratic families with wildly interesting backgrounds.
 People here understand the offshore world and they’ve seen everything.

 Need a trust?
 Want to buy a bank?
-Need to invest your nestegg?
+Need to invest your nest egg?
 Or figure out the best way to pass on that $13.5 million to your kids?
-The professional crowd here is filled with wealth planning experts, structuring geniuses, and tax optimisation whiz kids that will help you.
+The professional crowd here is filled with wealth planning experts, structuring geniuses, and tax optimization whiz kids who will help you.
 For a price.

-Bahamian history, and the long list of famous residents, is the stuff movies are made of.
+Bahamian history, and the long list of famous residents, are the stuff movies are made of.

 The last 60 years read like an action thriller.
 Or a John Grisham novel with a bit of Jason Bourne and the Godfather mixed in.